J95Ortiz/Real-Madrid-Quiz/README.md

 When I originally designed the Quiz I hadn't thought of including an Instructions Page as it seemed obvious to me that a User accessing the site would know what it would be about and what to do.

-This screen gives the user a chance to read through the instructions, and that way they will know that there are 10 questions only, and that some of these might be repeated which would have otherwise caused some confusion.
+This screen gives the user a chance to read through the instructions.
+That way they will know that there are only 10 questions, and that some of these might be repeated which would have otherwise caused some confusion.

-It also gives the user control in the sense that they are able to start the quiz whenever they want by pressing the start button instead of being chucked straight into the game.
+It also gives the user control in the sense that they are able to start the quiz whenever they want by pressing the start button instead of being chucked straight into the game when accessing the Site.

-Now it has been added I believe that from a User's perspective, not jumping straight into the quiz is a better way to set the site up.
+Now it has been added I believe that from a User's perspective, not jumping straight into the quiz is a better way to set the Site up.

 Users I got to test the Site also confirmed that knowing in advance that some of the questions might get repeated made their experience better.
-They explained that as they now knew some questions might come up more than once, it felt to them like this might have been done deliberately, rather than being caused by a an error.
+They explained that as they now knew about this, if a question did come up more than once they felt like it was deliberate.

-They also stated that if they got the same question twice, now that it had been mentioned in the instructions they felt like it was a chance to increase their score if they'd got the question right, or as a second chance to get the answer right if they had answered incorrectly.
+They also mentioned that getting the same question twice after it had been stated in the instructions made them feel like they had a chance to increase their score if they'd answered correctly, or as a second chance to get the answer right if they hadn't.

+This was an improvement to the site as the feedback from test subjects was consistently positive following this addition.

 ### QUIZ PAGE